argoproj-labs/argocd-ephemeral-access/README.md

 Change Request in approved state before elevating the user's access.
 - Access company's internal services for last mile user access validation.

-To learn more about plugins and learn about how to implement one, check the `examples/plugin` folder in this repository.
+To learn more about plugins and how to implement one, check the `examples/plugin` folder in this repository.

 [1]: https://github.com/argoproj-labs/argocd-ephemeral-access/releases
 [2]: https://github.com/argoproj-labs/argocd-extension-installer